Weak Approximation for Isotrivial Families: Preliminary results

-First, we are concerned with the following infinitesimal lifting problem.
-Let $S$ and $R$ be $k$-algebras with a $G$-action and $f: S \rightarrow R$ be an algebra homomorphism compatible with the action.
+Firstly, we are concerned with the following infinitesimal lifting problem.
+Let $S$ and $R$ be $k$-algebras with a $G$-action and $f: S \rightarrow R$ be a $k$-algebra homomorphism compatible with the action.
 Also assume that $R$ is a finite type $S$-algebra via the map $f$.
 Let $A$ be an Artinian $k$-algebra with a $G$-action, $I \subset A$ an invariant ideal such that $I^2=0$.
-Consider the following commutative diagram, where $p$ is a $G$-equivariant $k$-algebra homomorphism.
+Consider the following commutative diagram, where $p$ is a $G$-equivariant $k$-algebra homomorphism

-We want to know when can one find a $G$-equivariant lifting $h:R\rightarrow A$.
+We want to know when one can find a $G$-equivariant lifting $h:R\rightarrow A$.
 The following lemma completely answers this question.

 \begin{lem} If we can lift the map $p$ to a $k$-algebra homomorphism $h: R\rightarrow A$ such that $\pi\circ h=p$, then we can find an equivariant lifting $\tilde{h}:R \rightarrow A$ with the same property. \end{lem}